KingCrimson711/KingCrimson711/README.md

 ## Hi there

-I am **Srijan S.**, a second-year BTech student with a strong interest in **Competitive Programming** and **Machine Learning**.
+I am **Srijan **, a second-year BTech student with a strong interest in **Competitive Programming** and **Machine Learning**.
 My focus is on solving complex algorithmic challenges and building intelligent systems that leverage data effectively.

 ### Technical Skills
 - **Competitive Programming**: Strong problem-solving abilities with a focus on efficiency.